gitpan/Monoceros/README.md

 ## \--max-keepalive-connection=\#

-number of connections to keep in the manager process.
+max, number of connections to keep in the manager process.
 If you want to increase this value, You should check your system limitations. (default: half number of POSIX::\_SC\_OPEN\_MAX)

+## \--max-readahead-reqs=\#

+max. number of requests to continue to read a request in a worker process.
+Monoceros can read a next request after the response for maximum throughput. (default: 100)

 # RECOMMENDED MODULES